NSF REU Site @ UC San Diego

 The overarching goal of this NSF REU Summer Program is to immerse students in a meaningful and highly interdisciplinary research environment within the structural engineering domain and to teach them that design does not end with construction.
 Instead, designing for safety embodies: quantifying potential load conditions, damage mechanics, and uncertainties; monitoring for anomalies during operations; processing this information through cyber-modeling via digital surrogates; and translating the information to actionable knowledge for improving current and future system designs.
 This REU Site will recruit and train 12 to 14 diverse U.S. scholars, working in pairs in a faculty member's lab, for eight weeks each summer to conduct high-impact research alongside other undergraduate and graduate students.
 Download the flyer today!

-2020 REU Summer Program Information
+2022 REU Summer Program Information

-- Program Dates: June 21, 2020 to August 15, 2020
+Program Dates: June 19, 2022 to August 13, 2022

-- Duration: 8 Weeks
+Duration: 8 Weeks

-- Funding: $4,000 stipend + domestic round-trip travel
+Funding: stipend + domestic round-trip travel

-- Housing: Campus housing is included
+Housing: Campus housing and meal plan

-- Note: Students traveling by car are reimbursed based on mileage (or equivalent airfare, whichever is lowest), and on-campus parking is included
+Note: Students traveling by car are reimbursed based on mileage (or equivalent airfare, whichever is lowest), and on-campus parking is included

-2020 REU Summer Program Overview
+2022 REU Summer Program Overview

 REU student scholars will work in pairs and be assigned - based on their interests – to work with a faculty mentor and graduate student in Structural Engineering.
 Students will conduct independent research while collaborating with and learning from other undergraduate and graduate students in an integrated group setting.
 In addition to research, students will also be immersed in a plethora of enrichment activities.